Skip to main content

 Work permits in Kenya are issued with the aim of safeguarding local employment opportunities for Kenyan citizens while facilitating the entry of foreign nationals who can contribute specialized skills beneficial to the country’s development.

-The cost associated with obtaining a Class D work permit in Kenya includes an application fee of Kshs 20,000.
-Upon approval of the permit, an annual fee of Kshs 500,000 is payable, along with an insurance security bond valued at Kshs 100,000.
-These fees are essential for processing and maintaining the work permit status throughout its validity period.
+The cost associated with obtaining a Class D work permit in Kenya includes a non-refundable processing fee of Kshs 20,000.
+Upon approval of the permit, an issuance fee of Kshs 500,000 per year is payable.
+East African Community member states are exempt from the issuance fee under the published fee schedule.

 EOR Solutions in Kenya